zephray/VerilogBoy/README.md

 Some firmware code of pano-g1 target are released to public domain.

-All other software codes are licensed under GNU GPL 2.0.
+All other software codes (including simulation code) are licensed under MIT.

 All other HDL codes are licensed under OHDL 1.0.